pyTooling/Actions/doc/JobTemplate/Release/PublishReleaseNotes.rst

 :Required:        no
 :Default Value:   ``''``
 :Possible Values: Any valid string suitable for a release title (headline).
-:Description:     If this parameter is not empty, the releases title is set, which overrides the default title infered
+:Description:     If this parameter is not empty, the releases title is set, which overrides the default title inferred
                   from the associated tag name.